sjbylo/aba/troubleshooting.md

 unauthorized: access to the requested resource is not authorized
 ```

+Be sure the InfraEnv is properly set:

 ```
-...
 Successfully registered InfraEnv ocp1 with id
 ```

-Be sure the InfraEnv is properly set.
+Be sure the release image can be pulled:

 ```
 [core@master1 ~]$   journalctl -b -u release-image.service -f